AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/index.md

 ## Mass action without iFrame display

-When a mass action parameter `displayIframe` is set to `false` some additional consideration are to be taken into account.
+When a mass action `displayIframe` parameter is set to `false`, you must account for additional factors.

 ### Mass action request headers